kghose/groho/src/Readme.md

 involved, however.

+## Flightplans

+### Requirements
+- The flight plan should not block the main thread: we might have computations that run long
+- What a flight plan can do should be limited to
+  - Changing a spacecraft's attitude and acceleration
+  - Sending out a signal
+  - Logging an event
+- It will be nice to be able to add new flight plan actions without having to recompile everything

+### Solution
+- Flight plans have a run() action that is called when the activation time of the action is reached.
+This is started in its own thread.
+- Flight plans have read access to the state of the whole simulation
+- Flight plans can only set a copy of the space craft's attitude and acceleration
+- For every time step the flight plan is active, the attitude and acceleration set by the action will be copied over to the space craft state
+- Once the run() routine is finished the flight plan will be deactivated.

+### Code organization
+I wanted to be able to add new flight plans actions without having to recompile all the code.
+The structure is as follows

+- flightplanaction.hpp
+  - contains the base class definiton
+- flightplanaction.cpp
+  - Carries script parser
+  - We add a forward declaration here for each action.
+  - This has to be recompiled when a new action is added
+- actionlib.cpp/.hpp
+  - some common functions shared just by actions
+  - a change here will cause a recompilation of any action that uses this lib
+- actionX.cpp
+  - carries a new action, recompiled when code is changed

 ## Who does what?

 In the initial design (say upto 0.4.0 - 6ef02d21f6368) - which grew a little